 Both options provide valuable screening opportunities, with choice often depending on individual circumstances, timing preferences, and desired comprehensiveness of testing.

-For those considering private blood testing, London offers numerous accredited clinics providing cardiovascular screening services.
+London offers numerous accredited clinics providing cardiovascular screening services, both through NHS pathways and private providers.

 Frequently Asked Questions